laristra/portage/doc/main_page.md

 ## Building

-portage uses the CMake build system.
+Portage uses the CMake build system.
 In the simplest case where you want to build a serial version of the code, and CMake knows where to find your Boost and LAPACKE installations, one can do